upkarlidder/ibmdevelopersf/README.md

 3. Choose the `Lite` plan and click create.

 ![IBM Sign up](assets/ibm-translate-initiate.jpg)
-4. Make an note of your `API key`.
+4. Go to manage tab on the left.
+Make a note of your `API key`.
 Or you can always come back to this page for it.

 ![IBM Sign up](assets/ibm-translate-key.jpg)